 Although these complications can be severe, Bruner says many can be prevented or delayed by keeping blood sugar levels in control.
 Working with your health care team and incorporating friends and family members who can help keep you accountable can not only improve your health but your outlook on your disease.

-Texas Health has 10 outpatient diabetes education centers that are recognized by the American Diabetes Association.
+Texas Health has a virtual comprehensive diabetes education program which offers individual education based on a patient’s learning gaps and learning style.
 Certified Diabetes Educators at each center tailor the program to suit each and every patient, whether they are newly diagnosed and need complete education or simply need a refresher course.